 The more victims he kills, the more likely he is to get the right one.

 Ace Attorney involves this as well.
 Acro wanted to kill Regina for not realizing how she was responsible for his brother's coma.
-He has a plan to drop a heavy weight once she arrived a certain spot.
-However, he could not see who arrived at the spot due to his condition and placement, and ended up killing Regina's father, a man who he looked up to very much.
+He had a plan to drop a heavy weight once she arrived a certain spot.
+However, he could not see who had arrived at the spot due to his condition and placement, and ended up killing Regina's father, a man who he looked up to very much.

 In the Star Fox series, the Nintendo Power comics had Andross, the main Big Bad of the series, plan to get rid of James McCloud, father of Fox McCloud as he was in love with Vixy Reinard McCloud, Fox's mother and James' wife.
 However, she didn't love him back... at all (it was implied he was more of a Stalker with a Crush).
 So, he decided to kill James with a car bomb.
 Unfortunately, on the day he planted it, James let Vixy use his car to get to work, as hers was broken down, and she was killed in the following explosion.